subconsciousnetwork/noosphere/design/principles.md

 > DNS is the unsung hero of web1.
 A mapping between network layer (domain name) and physical layer (IP), controlled fully by users, enabling them to keep centralized services in check with a credible ability to exit. ([cdixon](https://twitter.com/cdixon/status/1485323247755448331?s=20&t=M3gNBPIOU-QZHUg9jCyPng))

 [Credible exit](https://subconscious.substack.com/p/credible-exit) means the ability to leave an app or service without losing access to what you've created.

-Users in Noosphere have autonomy over their data, and over their own privacy and [public legibility](https://subconscious.substack.com/p/soulbinding-like-a-state).
+For us, credible exit is closely related to the value of user ownership.
+Users in Noosphere have autonomy over their data, and over their own privacy, and [legibility](https://subconscious.substack.com/p/soulbinding-like-a-state).

 Noosphere aims to support three core kinds of exit at the protocol layer: